pybricks/pybricks.github.io/install/mindstorms-ev3/beyond-micropython.md

 on it using the *command line*.
 It is also called the *terminal*.

 Follow the steps shown below to access the command line.
-Now you can enter commands by typing them in and pressing enter.
+Now you can enter commands by typing them in and pressing <kbd>Enter</kbd>.

 ![screenshot of terminal label](/assets/images/terminal_label.png)

 ### Running basic commands

-For example, if you type the following command and press enter:
+For example, if you type the following command and press <kbd>Enter</kbd>:

 ```sh
 ls